ojflores/chem-lab/README.rst

 MySQL
 +++++
-MySQL can be installed within Vagrant.
+MySQL is automatically installed within Vagrant.
 You will have to run step 4 every time you pull an update from git.

 Database Setup
 ......